JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-library.md

 ./gradlew publishAllPublicationsToSonatypeRepository
 ```

-The staging repository will be created, and all the artifacts for all publications will be uploaded to that
+The staging repository will be created, and all the artifacts for all publications including sources will be uploaded to that
 repository.
 All it's left to do is to check that all the artifacts you wanted to upload have made it there and to
 press the release button.